Alabama Shakespeare Festival

-Saturday will feature lunch and a little sightseeing/shopping time in Montgomery.
-Then after supper at Golden Corral, we will see Around the World in Eighty Days on the Festival Stage in ASF’s multi-million dollar, state-of-the-art theater complex.
+Saturday will feature lunch and a tour of the Civil Rights Memorial Center, located adjacent to the National Civil Right Memorial.
+After supper at Golden Corral, we will see A Midsummer Night’s Dream on the Festival Stage in ASF’s multi-million dollar, state-of-the-art theater complex.

-Sunday’s itinerary includes a boxed lunch on the beautifully landscaped ASF theater grounds and time to explore the grounds, visit the gift shop, etc. before the afternoon performance of God of Carnage on the Octagon Stage.
+Sunday’s itinerary includes a boxed lunch on the beautifully landscaped ASF theater grounds and time to explore the grounds, visit the gift shop, etc., before the afternoon performance of Driving Miss Daisy on the Octagon Stage.
 A brief “Stage Side Chat” with one or more of the actors or ASF production staff members is expected to follow the play.

 The trip fee covers

-- one night's lodging at Wingate Inn (with deluxe continental breakfast)
+· one night's lodging at Holiday Inn Express (with complimentary breakfast)

 The trip fee varies according to the number of persons per hotel room.
-The total per-person trip prices are as follows: 4 per room-$105, 3 per room-$110, 2 per room-$125.
+The total per-person trip prices are as follows: 4 per room-$105, 3 per room-$115, 2 per room-$135.
 Rooms will have two queen beds.
 (Approximately $25 in spending money will be needed to pay for two meals and snacks not covered by the trip fee.)
 The Office of Student Life will make roommate assignments for those who request help in finding roommates, but will not be able to guarantee the requested number of persons per room.
-Coed rooms for unmarried couples are not allowed.
+Coed rooms for unmarried couples are not alloweDeadlines

 The trip is open to Georgia Highlands College students, employees, and their guests.
 Sign-up begins on Feb.
-4 in the Office of Student Life on the Floyd and Cartersville campuses and in the GHC offices at the other campuses and continues on a first-come, first-served basis until the sign-up deadline of noon on Friday, March 1, unless tickets run out before then.
+1 in the Office of Student Life on all GHC campuses and continues on a first-come, first-served basis until the sign-up deadline of March 1, unless tickets run out before then.
 A $50 deposit is required at the time of sign-up.
 The deposit becomes non-refundable on March 1.
-The balance of the trip fee is due Wednesday, March 27.
+The balance of the trip fee is due March 23.
 The balance also becomes non-refundable on that date.
 (If someone must cancel from the trip after the refund dates, an effort will be made to find a replacement so a refund can be made, but this cannot be guaranteed.)